 By the time Rothko evolved into the color field paintings that he is most known for, he had been painting for over 30 years.
 His early figurative work in the 1920s and 30s showed the clear influence Cezanne, Matisse, Picasso, Milton Avery and others.
 In the 1940s, reading Freud and Jung and Nietzsche, be began to draw heavily on imagery and myth, in part as a response to the increasing tensions around the world that led to WWII.
 By the time the decade ended, he had moved entirely into abstraction.
-(The National Gallery of Art website offers an excellent slideshow that shows the progression of his work.)
+(The National Gallery of Art website offers an excellent overview that shows the progression of his work.)

 Rothko wrote prolifically, and he was clear about the spiritual intentions behind his work.
 He believed that a primary role of the artist was to be a myth maker and wrote that “the exhilarated tragic experience is for me the only source of art.”
 He knew something of tragedy: his Jewish family had fled Russia before World War I; he lost family members in the holocaust in World War II.
 In time, he rejected being classified as an abstract painter as he had earlier rejected being called a colorist, writing that he was interested